ridiculous/ridiculous/README.md

 ### Hi there 👋

 I do web development.
-I like data intensive applications.
-I've mainly done Ruby and JavaScript, and have gotten more into Elixir as a technology of choice.
+I like data intensive applications, because they really get my brain workin'.
+I've mainly done Ruby and JavaScript.
+I prefer to use Elixir now, as it's better suited for the multi-core distributed World of Tomorrow.

-Single-threaded things are hard to scale, which is why I look for tech that solves the hard problems for you, so that I don't have to.

 > The best code is no code at all